liangliangsu/Selling-used-goods/README.md

 ## Goals
 1. Establish database by scrapping data from popular used item selling websites.
 (Progressing)
 2. Train models to predict the deal probability at seller side.
 (Half completed)
-3. Train models to predict the estimated values of used goods.
+3. Train models to predict the estimated values of used goods at buyer side.
 (Planned)
 4. Search engine that can automaticlly target great deals.
 (Planned)

 ## Data source